anderfernandes/astral/README.md

   <img src="https://img.shields.io/github/license/anderfernandes/astral" />
 </p>

-We believe in empowering small and medium non-profit educational centers such as planetariums, science centers and museums so that they can inspire their communities through entertainment that educates and inspires.
+We help people run small and medium non-profit educational centers so that they can focus on inspiring and teaching the wonders of science and the universe to the communities they serve.

-Astral is an open source point of sale (POS), customer relationship manager (CRM), box office, membership, marketing and reservation manager for non-profit educational organizations such as planetariums, museums and science centers.
-It will allow your organization to:
+Astral is an open source point of sale (POS), customer relationship manager (CRM), box office, membership, marketing and reservation manager for non-profit educational organizations such as planetariums, science centers and museums.
+It helps them:

-- Point of sale for tickets and products
+- Run a point of sale for tickets and products
+- Generate sale, invoices and receipts
-- Generate sale, attendance and revenue reports
+- Generate attendance and revenue reports
-- Manage events, shows, products, sales, members, users, organizations and work shifts
+- Manage events, shows, products, memberships, users, organizations and work shifts
 - Schedule and manage events such as school field trips, birthday parties, special events, civic events, etc, with automated email and/or in app notifications
 - Calendar view with past, present and future events and sales
 - Send automated marketing emails such as newsletters, reminders and alerts to members, teachers and visitors
 - Process credit card payments online

-If your organization has Astral, it can be installed (PWA) or run straight from modern browsers in smartphones, tablets, PC, MacOS or Linux.
+Astral runs straight from modern browsers in smartphones, tablets, PC, MacOS or Linux.

 If you work in a non-profit planetarium, museum or science center and are struggling to find the right app to help you run things, Astral is what you are looking for.